-All students in the Bachelor of Commerce program will complete a common set of
+All students in the Bachelor of Commerce

 The Bachelor of Commerce degree is offered by Athabasca University's Faculty of Business 🕜 .
 For more information, phone 1-800-468-6531 or email.

 Business Technology Management Major

 The Business Technology Management Major is intended for students with a career focus in the areas of business technology management and management information systems.
 This program will use online enhancements to emulate the business technology management environment.